JarneRenders/Frank-Number/README.md

 `./findFrankNumber -s 3/8`
 The same behaviour as `./findFrankNumber`, but the computation is parallellized for a single graph.
 This does not parallelize the heuristic algorithm, but it does for the exact algorithm.
 If some part determines that the Frank number is 2, this is the case.
 Only if all parts cannot determine the Frank number is 2, the Frank number is not equal to 2.

+Graphs in graph6 format can be sent to stdin via a file:
+`./findFrankNumber < location/of/file.g6`

+Or directly via their graph6 code:
+`./findFrankNumber <<< 'IsP@OkWHG'`

+Or sent from stdout of another program which outputs graphs in graph6 format:
+`./otherProgram | ./findFrankNumber`